mdavis-xyz/mdavis.xyz/pages/voting/content.md

 In one Texas election the machines took many seconds to render each page on the screen.
 If voters touched the screen before that rendering finished, the machines [threw away their vote](https://www.vice.com/en_us/article/negayg/texas-voting-machines-have-been-a-known-problem-for-a-decade).
 The officials' response was to claim nothing was wrong, and to blame voters for not waiting "at least three to five seconds for all choices to be rendered".
-If a computer takes five seconds to print some simple text on a screen from a local drive, then something is fundamentally wrong about how that software was written.
+If a computer takes five seconds to print some simple text on a screen from a local drive, then something is fundamentally wrong with how that software was written.

 Paper ballots are incredibly cheap.
 The ballot costs a few cents, and the cardboard booths and pencils cost a few dollars.